 EDUCATIONAL THEATRE FOR PRIMARY STUDENTS THAT PROMOTES RESILIENCE, EMOTIONAL WELLBEING AND ANTI BULLYING IN AUSTRALIAN SCHOOLS.
 SUPPORTED BY A Q&A AND CURRICULUM-LINKED CLASSROOM RESOURCES.

-Fly discovers that being brave is sharing stories, showing feelings, keeping good memories and living life.
+By connecting with the people in his community, Fly discovers the true meaning of being brave: sharing stories, showing feelings, keeping good memories and living life.

 Each primary school program includes: